 How is the Mini French Bulldog made?

 Well, there are a few ways to "do" a mini french.
 The first is to mate the smaller dogs of a litter (runts).
-When choosing the appropriate dogs for mating, breeders need to do the selection of the puppies.
+When choosing the appropriate dogs for mating, breeders need to make the selection of the puppies.
 To get healthy and quality mini puppies, reliable breeders need up to 20 years.
-Breeders use so-called "runts" for breeding.
-Since this way of breeding also carries some risks, breeders should check the puppy's health first.
+Next, breeders use so-called "runts" for breeding.
+Since this way of breeding also carries risks, breeders should check the puppy's health first.
 Runts are not only the smallest pups but also the weakest in a litter.
 This means that these dogs may have serious health problems in the future and a shorter life.

 Let's continue with the second way to get mini French bulldogs.
 This form should definitely be banned as these dogs suffer enormous pain throughout their lives.
 Unfortunately, there are many unreliable breeders who mate dwarf dogs.
 Dwarfism is a genetic mutation.
 And this genetic mutation causes a skeletal disorder.
 Dwarf French Bulldogs suffer from respiratory problems and chronic pain in the joints, hips, and back.
-That is why we advise you to buy a dog from a reputable breeder.

 Characteristics of the Mini French Bulldog

 The features of this little furry one are more or less the same as those of the standard French.
 The first thing to keep in mind is that this little dog is strongly connected to his loving family.
 The Frenchie is a fun-loving and freethinker.
+He is easy to train with positive training tactics. hie is a fun-loving and freethinker.
 He is easy to train with positive training tactics.

 Life Expectancy Of Mini French Bulldog